-Royal Mail does not publish on its Postal Address Finder (PAF) website, addresses that are not completed and/or capable of occupation.
-This means that in certain cases addresses that have been officially allocated and issued by the local authority may not be visible to anyone using the Royal Mail website to validate an address.

-This may also mean that other organisations using the Royal Mail PAF database will also not be able to validate addresses until the property is occupied.
+Royal Mail does not publish on its website, PAF, addresses that are not completed and/or occupied.
+This means that in certain cases addresses that have been officially allocated and issued by the Local Authority may not be visible to anyone using the Royal Mail website to validate an address.
+This may also mean that other organisations using the Royal Mail Postcode Address File will also not be able to validate addresses until the property is occupied.